zotonic/zotonic/doc/developer-guide/server-browser-interaction.rst

 Zotonic uses various mechanisms to transport data between the browser and the server:

- * AJAX callbacks to the server using :ref:`controller-postback`
- * WebSocket with bidirectional transports using :ref:`controller-websocket`
+ * WebSocket with bidirectional transports using :ref:`controller-mqtt_transport`
- * Comet transporting data from the server to the browser using :ref:`controller-comet`
- * HTML form posts to :ref:`controller-postback`.

 AJAX calls also transport back data from the server to the browser.